lauraineMK/metaschool/docs/COURSE_MANAGEMENT.md

 The current implementation of the course editing functionality has the following issues:

-- **Creation and Modification**: Creation and Modification: The addition of new sections and modules is not functioning correctly.
-Instead of creating new entries, they seem to replace or merge with existing ones.
+- **Creation and Modification**:  The addition of new sections or new standalone modules is functioning properly; However, there is still a problem with section modules if they are added with a section, all at once.
-- **Deletion**: The deletion feature for sections and modules works in most cases but fails for the last section or the last module, which does not delete properly.
+- **Deletion**: The deletion feature for sections and standalone modules works correctly, including for the last section or module.

 #### Detailed Description

-- **Issue**:  When editing a course, if a new section and its modules are created, they replace the existing ones rather than being added as new entries.
-For example, if Section 1 has Module 1A and Module 2A, creating Section X with Module X during the edit process results in Section 1 being replaced by Section X, Module 1A being replaced by Module X, and no new section or module being created.
-Additionally, while the deletion of sections and modules works correctly, the last section or module does not delete as expected, leaving remnants in the system.
+- **Resolved Issues**:
+  - The issue of deleting sections and standalone modules, including the last ones, has been fixed.
+  - The addition of new sections or standalone modules during the update process is now functioning correctly.
+  - Updating a course with sections or standalone modules now works perfectly, including creation, modification, and deletion.

+- **Resolved Issues**:
+  - Updating a course with sections and modules within those sections works partially.
+While existing modules within sections are functioning correctly, the issue arises when creating a new section with a module in it.
+In this case, the new section is created, but the module may not be created properly.
+It could lead to either:
+    - Only the section being created.
+    - A second section being created with the title of the desired module instead of a new module being added to the created section.
+  - This inconsistency results in errors during the update process.

 - **Scope**:
-  - Creation of new sections and modules
-  - Modification of existing sections and modules
-  - Deletion of sections and modules
+Creation of a new module within a new section, all created with the same update

 #### Controller